willkyu/AutoPoke/README.md

   - wild encounter

 # Update Log
+- 2023-08-04
+  - Update for Operator version later than `v1.0.0`.
+  - Support extra anime detection for `FrLg`, which only support `RS` in lower version.

 - 2023-07-20
   - Stationary function is available now.
   - Optimized codes structure and make all configs in one file.